WHEN WE COME TO OUR SENSES

 The Fate of a Prodigal Son

-It’s one of the renowned Jesus parables of a younger son who asked his father for the share of his estate.
+It’s one of the renowned Jesus parables of a younger son who asked his father for a share of his estate.
 So the good father decided to divide his wealth between them and not many days later, the younger son gathered everything and started his journey away home.
 He squandered his shares with extravagant living.

-Now when he had spent everything, a severe famine occurred in that country and he began to be penniless; he started to work as helper feeding the swine.
+Now when he had spent everything, a severe famine occurred in that country and he began to be penniless; he started to work as a helper feeding the swine.
 But the income he had is not enough that he even shared with the pods that the swine were eating.

 But he came to his senses and said, “How many of my father’s hired men have more than enough bread, but I am dying here with hunger.